graphprotocol/contracts/packages/issuance/deploy/docs/IADeploymentGuide.md

 // Should equal 100.00%

 if (totalPPM !== 1_000_000) {
-  console.error("❌ Total allocation does not equal 100%!") process.exit(1)
+  console.error('❌ Total allocation does not equal 100%!') process.exit(1)
 }
 ```